The Role of Rehabilitation in Stroke Recovery

 Residential rehabilitation provides a living solution to help individuals recovering from a stroke regain life skills, overcome day-to-day challenges, and feel empowered to be as independent as possible.
 In addition, to support provided in the home, individuals can benefit from day treatment programs and outpatient therapies.

-If you or a loved one have suffered a stroke and are in need of rehabilitation services, Bancroft NeuroRehab can help.
-Call 844-234-8387 or contact us
+If you or a loved one has suffered a stroke and needs rehabilitation services, Bancroft NeuroRehab can help.
+Call 844-234-8387 or contact us.

 Related Articles